argonautproject/cds-hooks-for-pama/guidance.md

 When placing an order for advanced imaging services, the EHR invokes an [order-select](https://cds-hooks.org/hooks/order-select/) or [order-sign](https://cds-hooks.org/hooks/order-sign/) CDS Hook, passing the draft order(s) as FHIR ServiceRequest resources within the "draftOrders" context.
 The CDS Service can do one or more of the following:

-- Respond with a top-level `extension.actions` (defined below) that attaches an appropriateness Rating directly to the draft order(s); this is typically a "best-effort" Rating that might be improved with the availability of additional information.
+- Respond with a top-level `extension.systemActions` (defined below) that attaches an appropriateness Rating directly to the draft order(s); this is typically a "best-effort" Rating that might be improved with the availability of additional information.
 - Respond with suggestion cards that convey valid alternatives to the draft order (where each alternative includes a pre-calculated appropriateness Rating based on available information)
 - (TODO, once SMART Web Messaging specification is ready) Respond with an "App Link" card to gather additional information and generate a more accurate Rating.